Homelands Primary School

 How do we support and improve the emotional and social development of children and young people with special educational needs?

 At Homelands, we understand that an important feature of the school is to enable all pupils to develop emotional resilience and social skills, both through direct teaching, for instance through the PSHE (Personal, Social, Health and Emotional) curriculum and, indirectly with every conversation adults have with pupils throughout the day.
-Additionally, we have several trained Thrive practitioners – an emotional development programme – who can support children individually, in small groups or within the classroom.
+Additionally, we have several historically trained ‘Thrive’ practitioners – an emotional development programme – who can support children individually, in small groups or within the classroom.
+We have now started using the Boxall Profiling tool, which is of a similar nature to Thrive.
 If an emotional need is highlighted, then differentiated support will be put into place, working alongside the pupil and with parents as appropriate.
 For example, a child might have access to a quiet space that they can go to whenever they are agitated or upset.

 For some pupils with a higher level of need, we have staff trained in attachment awareness, as well as access to external support through the Educational Psychologist and CAMHS.